 This is an episode where science very much takes the back seat and the team dynamics are brought to the fore.
 Both Hildergard Neil and Nigel Stock are very effective guest stars.
 Neil could have easily slotted into the Domwatch setup (we’d have to wait until series two for a female scientist to join the team) and Stock gives his usual efficient performance.
 Stock’s character initially seems to be unsympathetic (he works for a shadowy department that can make, in employment terms, life or death decisions) although in the end his suspicions are seen to be sound.
 Robert Powell gets a decent share of the story and is able to demonstrate his drunk acting, which is entertaining.

-One of my favourite episodes of the first series, if there had been problems with the script (which necessitated Gerry Davis’ rewrite) then it didn’t show in the finished product.
+One of my favourite episodes from the first series, if there had been problems with the script (which necessitated Gerry Davis’ rewrite) then it didn’t show in the finished product.